juev/awesome-stars/README.md

 ## TypeScript

+- [evald24/vscode-extensions-profiles](https://github.com/evald24/vscode-extensions-profiles) – Lets you create profiles to include the selected extensions in the desired project.
 - [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) – Markdown as a platform
 - [teaxyz/cli](https://github.com/teaxyz/cli) – the unified package manager (brew2)
 - [lynchjames/note-refactor-obsidian](https://github.com/lynchjames/note-refactor-obsidian) – Allows for text selections to be copied (refactored) into new notes and notes to be split into other notes.